August 2013 Quetta bombing

 On 8 August 2013, a suicide attacker exploded a bomb at a funeral being held for a police officer in Quetta, Pakistan, and killed as many as thirty-seven people and injured over fifty people.
 No group has taken responsibility for the bombing, but it is believed that the Taliban were behind the bombing.
-A senior police officer, Fayaz Sumbal, noticed the suicide bomber before he blew himself up.
-As Fayaz began searching the suicide bomber's body, the bomber blew himself up.
+A senior police officer, Fayyaz Sumbal, noticed the suicide bomber before he blew himself up.
+As Fayyaz began searching the suicide bomber's body, the bomber blew himself up.
 The bomber was wearing a jacket that had ball bearings and shrapnel inside.